|UCAS code||L0V0||Duration||3 years (BA)|

 Admissions tutors will want to find out if you can think clearly and analytically.
 They are less concerned with what you know than with how you think and use your knowledge.
 They will seek evidence of interest in all three subjects.
 For more detail on the selection criteria for this course, please see the PPE website.

-The careers most commonly chosen by PPE graduates are in banking and finance, politics, journalism and broadcasting, the law, industry, teaching, social work, accountancy, business management, management consultancy, advertising and the many branches of the public services, including the Civil and Diplomatic Services and local government.
+Many PPE graduates go on to further academic study.
+The careers most commonly chosen by PPE graduates are in banking and finance, politics, journalism, broadcasting and new media, the law, political activism and campaigning, teaching, social work, voluntary organizations and charities, accountancy, business management, management consultancy, advertising, university teaching and research, think tanks and consultancy, work in international organizations, and the many branches of public service.

 Annual Course fees